markwragg/markwragg.github.io/_pages/about-me.md

   overlay_image: "/content/images/mark-wragg-pester-presentation.jpg"
 ---

 👋 Hi!
-I am an Azure DevOps Engineer from the UK.
+I am an IT contractor from the UK, specialising in Cloud, Automation and DevOps.
 I live in Basingstoke with my wife and three small humans.

 I've worked full-time in IT since graduating with a Degree in Computing in 2003, with the exception of a year out to give teacher training a whirl.
 Much of my initial IT career experience was working in front-line operations roles, supporting infrastructure and SaaS applications hosted in private data centres and the cloud.
 Since 2017 I've worked as a DevOps Engineer and for the last few years as a contractor.
 My experience is predominantly with Microsoft technologies but I can generally turn a quick hand to any tool.
 I have prior experience with AWS but my more recent experience is with Azure, along with a variety of DevOps toolsets.